 Online slippy maps, which offer multiple zoom levels, gives the cartographer, to create visualizations from multiple perspectives (if they so desire) and enable the map reader to see an area in multiple ways that they haven’t imagined.

-I primarily use mapbox.js and leaflet for the map interaction.
-For the map design, I’ve used a combination of tools: TileMill, Mapbox Studio, Carto, and Tangrams by Mapzen.
+I primarily use Mapbox and leaflet for the map interaction.
+For the map design, I’ve used a combination of tools: TileMill, Mapbox Studio, Carto, QGIS, and Mapzen’s Tangrams.
 The source code for these are all available, as indicated in the links below.

 A Halloween-themed experimental map of spooky places.
-This is intended to give an aesthetic Utilizes regular expressions in Mapbox Studio.
+Utilizes regular expressions in Mapbox Studio Classic.

 Downtown Cleveland’s Public Parking Map; Without any current open data of public parking lots in downtown Cleveland, I manually surveyed them.
 I’ve uploaded my data to OpenStreetMap.